 As a youngster, I begged my parents to get an RV.
 I was pretty sure that having a car you could sleep and watch TV in would make us the coolest family on the block.
 As an adult, I am totally taken with this beautiful little trailer.
 It's further evidence that living in a (really really) small space doesn't mean sacrificing style.
 After the jump, 5 principles for decorating in small spaces, inspired by this little caravan.
-This beautiful little trailer, built by Caravanolic and decorated by Viceversa, can offer many tips for decorating a small space:

 1. Stick to just one color palette.
 If you can stand in the middle of your apartment and see everything in your apartment, then it's wise to stick to a single color concept - anything else may be overwhelming.
 In the trailer, a palette of black and white with blue and green accents is bright and soothing.